-The Company currently has an option to acquire a 100% ownership interest in the Algarrobo Project (the "Project" or the "Property") in Chile, which is described in detail below under the sections entitled, "Mineral Exploration Properties".
+The Company currently has options to acquire a 100% ownership interest in the Algarrobo Project and a 100% ownership interest in the La Salvadora Project, potential Iron Oxide Copper Gold ("IOCG") properties in Chile, which are described in detail below under the sections entitled, "Mineral Exploration Properties".
 The Company continues to review project submissions and data from various sources with a view to identifying opportunities that could create value for its shareholders.